facebook/flow/docs/00-five-simple-examples.md

 foo(10);
 {% endhighlight %}

-Throughout this tutorial, you will find solutions in the `answer` directory each time.
+Throughout this tutorial, you will find solutions for each example in the example's `answer` directory.

 You may have noticed this header line in the example file: